 This means that advertisers can bid on higher-cost keywords, such as highly lucrative “near me” searches, as these keywords often have much stronger commercial intent and signify much greater likelihood of that searcher following through on their search by visiting a nearby store – in our example, the store advertising on AdWords.

-While AdWords ads tend to be costlier than online ads on Bing or Facebook, search intent is hard to beat, and these ads are extremely effective for capturing sales right when people are ready to buy, which makes them worth a little extra cost.
+While Google Ads tend to be costlier than online ads on Bing or Facebook, search intent is hard to beat, and these ads are extremely effective for capturing sales right when people are ready to buy, which makes them worth a little extra cost.

 Next up in our analysis of online advertising costs is Facebook Ads.